in2code-de/powermail/Documentation/ForAdministrators/GoodToKnow/MainTypoScript/Index.rst

       0

  - :Constants:
+      misc.addQueryString
+   :Description:
+      Enable AddQueryString: Keep GET-params in form Action (e.g. to use powermail on a tx_news detail page)
+   :Type:
+      bool
+   :Default:
+      0

+ - :Constants:
       misc.uploadFolder
    :Description:
       Misc Upload Folder: Define the folder where files should be uploaded with upload fields (e.g. fileadmin/uploads/)